jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 But having to pass as much functions as there are elements in this `HList` is unpractical.
 Also, defining `map` this way means you need several definitions of `map`.
 One for each `HList` size.

-What you want is to pass to `map` a function that works on `Int` and `String`, and `User`, and let the compiler apply it on each elements of the `HList`.
+What you want is to pass to `map` a function that works on `Int` and `String`, and `User`, and let the compiler apply it on each element of the `HList`.
 Something like this:

 <script src="https://gist.github.com/jto/4d7a4392a84da8446f69.js?file=3_map2.scala"></script>